pdobb/object_inspector/README.md

 Object Inspector takes Object#inspect to the next level.
 Specify any combination of identification attributes, flags, issues, info, and/or a name along with an optional, self-definable scope option to represent objects.
 Great for the console, logging, etc.

 Why?
-Because object inspection code should be uniform, easy to build, and its output should be easy to read!
+Because object inspection code should be uniform and easy to build, and its output should be easy to read!
+Consistency improves readability.

 If you'd like to just jump into an example: [Full Example](#full-example).